 It is important to know the not all lazy eyes are treatable.
 If there is optic nerve damage than outcome may not be good.
 Also, if macula of the retina is affected the prognosis is not favorable.
 In such cases low vision therapy may be needed.
 That is why an expert need to examine you or your kid as early as possible.

-How to Fix a Lazy Eye caused by Refractive Error
+Curing Lazy Eye caused by Refractive Error

 The way to do this is to fix the refractory error.
 The correct procedure would be influenced by the age and the refractive power.
 If the numbers are in the range of Lasik eye surgery this may be the simplest procedure.
 In such instances Lasik may even be performed on kids as young as six years.
 Sometimes an artificial lens may need to be implanted over the natural lens.
 If the person is above fifty years of age a presbyopic implant may be the best option.
 It is Education about lazy eyes is important as it can cause learning disabilities in children.
 Lazy eye is also technically referred as Amblyopia.

 This is different than a sleeping eye.
 In such circumstances the vision nerve called optic nerve or other components of the neuro visual pathway are not developed.
 Current technology cannot fix these problems, but we hope that future generations will be able to cure these issues.

 We first perform a very detailed eye exam to determine the refractive state of the eye.
 We do scans of the cornea, nerve and macula to confirm they are normal.
 The treatment varies based on age but kids as young as eleven can have laser vision correction in a normal laser suite.
 Younger kids may need an anesthetist.
 If the prescription is way higher for laser vision correction than an implantable collamer lens may be employed.
 In patients older than forty-five, PIE or presbyopia implant in eye is used.
 We will restrict our discussion to lazy eyes caused by refractory errors.
 Let’s turn our attention to what has been the treatment modality for the last hundred years followed by looking at application of modern technology to fix this ailment.
 Traditionally the most common intervention has been to prescribe glasses and patching the “good eye” so the weak eye is forced to see.
 Kids hate it and get scared when they cannot see well out of the lazy eye.
 It is illogical to resort to patching without fixing the underlying problem.
 It’s like forcing a person to walk on a broken leg to make it stronger.
 We don’t do this do we?
 Instead we set the fracture and then start the rehabilitation.

 If we do not intervene, the lazy eye can deviate out or in leading to squinting or strabismus.
 Before any squinting surgery is undertaken, the lazy eye should be fixed.
-Otherwise the eye may again move away.
+Otherwise, the eye may again move away.

 In summary Refractive Amblyopia has the best chance of improving.
 This is possible in kids, young adults and even older individuals.